-• cryptogen,
+- · cryptogen,

 - configtxgen,

 - configtxlator, and

 - peer

-and places them in the bin sub-directory of the current working directory.
+and places them in the fabric-samples/bin directory.

 You may want to add that to your PATH environment variable so that these can be picked up without fully qualifying the path to each binary. e.g.: